Apple, Inc.: A Competitive DJ Stock Investment Now?

 (Used with permission)

-Upside price change expectations are measured by the green horizontal scale, actual experiences of worst price drawdowns following prior forecasts like today's are on the red vertical scale.
+Upside price change expectations are measured by the green horizontal scale, and actual experiences of worst price drawdowns following prior forecasts like today's are on the red vertical scale.
 Anything above the dotted diagonal line has more downside exposure than upside prospect.

 Apple, Inc. (NASDAQ:AAPL) is at [3], with an upside prospect seen by MMs of nearly +17%, well above the others.
 But so too is its prior experience with price drawdowns, following prior implied price range forecasts similar to today's.
 Bigger risks than any of the others.